spacemeshos/go-spacemesh/docs/tasks.md

 - Auto persist node data to store
 - Load data about bootstrap nodes on node startup
 - Integrated rolling file logging https://github.com/natefinch/lumberjack with go-logging so we get proper rolling files logging - needed for long-running simulations.
+- Accounts support with persistence and passpharse kdf